luispedro/mahotas/docs/source/contributing.rst

     make clean
     make fast

 Using make will not change your environment.
+The ``DEBUG`` variable is set internally only.

-Also, check out `ccache <http://ccache.samba.org/>`__ which is a great tool if you are developing.
+If you don't know about it, check out `ccache <http://ccache.samba.org/>`__ which is a great tool if you are developing in compiled languages (this is not specific to mahotas or even Python).
 It will allow you to quickly perform ``make clean; make debug`` and ``make clean; make fast`` so you never get your builds mixed up.